-- The court took the following factors into account to hold her liable in negligence: - she herself was an experienced trader; - she was highly paid; - the company was relatively small so that everyone knew what everyone else was doing; - she knew of and approved at least some irregular OTC transactions; - she is to be judged against what a reasonable director should have done in her situation, not what she could have done, i.e. subjective factor such as D1 being her bushand is irrelevant.
+- The court took the following factors into account to hold her liable in negligence: - she herself was an experienced trader; - she was highly paid; - the company was relatively small so that everyone knew what everyone else was doing; - she knew of and approved at least some irregular OTC transactions; - she is to be judged against what a reasonable director should have done in her situation, not what she could have done, i.e. subjective factor such as D1 being her husband is irrelevant. - the test is "whether D2's conduct was that of a reasonable director of a hedge fund management company in her position who had her experience, actual knowledge and intelligence, and whether she had acquired sufficient knowledge of WCUK's business to discharge her duties".